 - Take advantage of our introductory program fee of $3,980 - a savings of $1,000 - when you register for Fall 2017 (available to the first 15 students to enroll).

-- Experience a unique opportunity to study and explore the Spanish, Italian and African cultural influences throughout Uruguay.
+- Experience a unique opportunity to study and explore the Rio de la Plata region of Uruguay and Argentina, including its Spanish, Italian and African cultural influences.

 - Take courses in Spanish, Latin American studies, viticulture and agribusiness.

-- Enjoy the thriving cultural scene of Montevideo, consistently rated as having the highest quality of life of any city in Latin America.
+- Live in and enjoy the thriving cultural scene of Montevideo, consistently rated as having the highest quality of life of any city in Latin America.

 - Explore nearby regions on the optional tour to Buenos Aires, Argentina and Colonia, Uruguay.

 Why Study In Montevideo?

 This program focuses on the rich culture and contributions of the area known as the Rio de la Plata, which is the river and estuary that forms a border between Argentina and Uruguay.
 Courses such as Rio de la Plata: History and Culture; Latin American Social Revolutions; Cinema of Uruguay and Argentina; and Dances of Latin America will introduce you to these two "brother nations" and their political, economic, and lifestyle similarities and differences.
 Additional courses in Spanish language, agribusiness, viticulture, and gender studies are available.